Axle-Ozz-i-sofT/A-BEGINNERS-GUIDE-TO-PROGRAMMING/README.md

 # A BEGINNERS GUIDE TO PROGRAMMING
-Introduce beginners to the fundamentals of software development.

 A BEGINNERS GUIDE TO PROGRAMMING is a series of books to assist beginners in understanding the fundamentals of computer programming and coding.